RedLewis/eternity2-solver/README.md

 #Program Outputs

 The program outputs a graphical representation of the best board on the `error` output at each generation where the best board improved.
+Written in red are the tile values that are not connected and colored in green are the valid tile connections.

 ![best-raw](https://github.com/RedLewis/eternity2-solver/raw/master/docs/best-board.png)